Back to blog

 Ecommerce performance has a direct conversion surface.
 A slow internal report is painful, but a slow product page or broken payment callback can turn into abandoned carts within minutes.
 The system also has more external dependencies than many web apps: payment gateways, tax engines, shipping rules, inventory systems, ERPs, product feeds, search services, recommendation engines, analytics scripts, fraud checks, and marketing tags.

 That means the first question is not whether CPU is high.
 The first question is which buyer journey is at risk.
-Separate the flows that create revenue from the flows that support operations.
-Product discovery, product detail pages, cart, checkout, payment authorization, order confirmation, account login, promotion code validation, inventory reservation, and post-purchase emails need their own measurements and owners.
+Separate flows that create revenue from flows that support operations.
+Product discovery, product detail pages, cart, checkout, payment authorization, order confirmation, account login, promotion code validation, inventory reservation, and post-purchase emails need their own measurements, owners, and failure thresholds.

 Commerce FlowPerformance RiskEvidence To Collect